peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  Converts this object to a 64-bit floating-point number if this CBOR object's type is FloatingPoint.
 This method disregards the tags this object has, if any.

  <b>Return Value:</b>

-The 64-bit floating-point number stored by to this object.
+The 64-bit floating-point number stored by this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not  `CBORType.FloatingPoint`  .

 <a id="AsEDecimal"></a>
 ### AsEDecimal